 THE IMPORTANCE OF UNPLUGGING AND EATING DINNER TOGETHER AS A FAMILY

-Unplugging is hard for me, hence the Unplug Challenge this month.
+Unplugging is hard for me, hence my Unplug Challenge.
 I tend to keep my phone in my back pocket at all times.
 If I get a text, email, or call, guess what happens?
 BING!
 I'm on it within a moment's notice…even at dinner (shame, shame, Jordan!).
 I've learned I have to physically remove myself from my phone to avoid the distraction and temptation of it.

-Get a basket, decorate it cute if you must, and require every person at the table to literally hand over all electronics until dinner is over.
+Get a basket, decorate it, and require every person at the table to literally hand over all electronics until dinner is over.
 Try it, I dare you.
 You'll be AMAZED at the conversations that flow once everyone is unplugged.
 And yes, that includes turning off the TV and music.
 The only thing that you should be able to hear is the sweet sound of your family conversing!

 HARBOR GOOD CONVERSATION

-We have a tradition that we’ve been doing for a while at dinner that we all LOVE.
+We have a tradition we’ve been doing for a while at dinner that we all LOVE.
 It's called “sweet, sour, and service.”
-I got the idea from my SIL.
+I got the idea from my sister-in-law.
 Everyone takes turns telling something sweet that happened to them that day, then sour, and then how they helped someone.

 We go around the table and everyone has to give their peach and pit of the day (same as the sweet and sour).
-We have 4 teenage boys so usually doing that leads into interesting conversations.
-Whether it’s helping someone with a problem their having, laughing at something funny that happened during their day or having an in-depth conversation about politics, faith, “new” every day life topics like girls…Rosa P.
+We have four teenage boys, so doing that leads to usually interesting conversations.
+Whether it’s helping someone with a problem they're having, laughing at something funny that happened during their day, or having an in-depth conversation about politics, faith, “new” everyday life topics like girls…Rosa P.